 - Gated content

 Instead, you need to allow your users to sign up and instantly using your product in a self-serve environment.
 It should only be a matter of going to your website and/or downloading your app.

-In addition to not having any mandatory human element in the beginning of the funnel, you should also opt for an appropriate pricing model.
+In addition to not having any mandatory human element at the beginning of the funnel, you should also opt for an appropriate pricing model.

 With the free trial approach, you offer your product (with limited features) to new users.

-They can sign up (usually with their credit card information), using the product, try it first-hand, and if they like it, they can proceed to picking a paid plan.
+They can sign up (usually with their credit card information), using the product, try it first-hand, and if they like it, they can proceed to pick a paid plan.

-That’s where a sales/customer success reps come into the picture.
+That’s where sales/customer success reps come into the picture.